Research Projects Conducted by GWE:

-This project proposes to combine two technologies, Electrochemical Hydrogen Compressor and Metal Hydride Compressor into a new hybrid hydrogen compressor system.
-The goal of this project is to evaluate a hybrid EHC/MHC system for hydrogen refueling and other potential commercial hydrogen applications.
-Techno-economic and detailed three dimensional modeling of the system, as well as experimental activities, will be carried out to evaluate the performance of the proposed hybrid compressor against the Department of Energy targets.
+This project proposes to combine two technologies, Electrochemical Hydrogen Compression and Thermal (Metal Hydride) Compression into a new hybrid hydrogen compressor.
+The goal is to evaluate the hybrid system for hydrogen refueling and other potential commercial hydrogen applications.
+Techno-economic and detailed three dimensional modeling of the system, as well as experimental activities, will be carried out to evaluate the performance of the proposed hybrid compressor against the US Department of Energy targets.
 A prototype hybrid unit will be designed and fabricated at Greenway Energy laboratories, achieving hydrogen flow rates of 1-5 kg/day and outlet pressures of 875 bar.

-This project addresses technical targets from DOE's FCTO Multi-Year R&D Plan to enable commercialization of fuel cell electric vehicles by improving the performance and durability, while reducing the cost, of catalyst supports within polymer electrolyte membrane fuel cells (PEMFC).
+This project addresses technical targets from the US Department of Energy’s Fuel Cell Technology Office-Multi-Year R&D Plan to enable commercialization of fuel cell electric vehicles by improving the performance and durability, while reducing the cost, of catalyst supports within polymer electrolyte membrane fuel cells.